sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

     ![authentication for dbx](dbx-authenticate.png)

-    >Note, the credentials can be persisted so they do not need to be entered again by entering them into the SAP HANA cockpit app.
+    >Note, the credentials for cockpit database connections can be persisted so they do not need to be entered again by entering them into the SAP HANA cockpit app.

     The SAP HANA database explorer provides the ability to browse catalog objects and execute SQL statements from the SQL console.
 For more information, see the tutorial group [Get Started with the SAP HANA Database Explorer](group.hana-cloud-get-started) and SAP Help Portal topic [SAP HANA Database Explorer](https://help.sap.com/viewer/a2cea64fa3ac4f90a52405d07600047b/cloud/en-US).